SRES-447-119

 Who benefits

-People living with ataxia (estimated 150,000 Americans, according to the National Ataxia Foundation) and their families, who gain public recognition of their condition.
-Ataxia researchers and advocacy organizations, who may see increased public and donor attention.
-Rare neurological disease research broadly, as awareness days can draw attention to underfunded conditions.
+The approximately 150,000 Americans living with inherited ataxia and their families, who may gain greater public recognition and awareness of their condition.
+Ataxia researchers and advocacy organizations, such as the National Ataxia Foundation, who may see increased public and donor attention.
+Healthcare providers who may become better informed about diagnosis.
+Patients with rare neurological diseases broadly, as awareness campaigns can support Orphan Drug Act research incentives.

 Who is hurt